REVIEW: There is something profoundly wonderful about the 6,000-capacity Royal Albert Hall packed to the rafters wi… twitter.com/i/web/status/1…—

 The Prickle (@ThePrickle) July 23, 2022

-There is something profoundly wonderful about the 6,000-capacity Royal Albert Hall packed to the rafters with children and families, screaming at the exciting bits and dancing to the dancey bits, free to enjoy the amazing orchestral music however they choose.
+There is something profoundly wonderful about the 6,000-capacity Royal Albert Hall packed to the rafters with children and families (two performances in one day), screaming at the exciting bits and dancing to the dancey bits, free to enjoy the amazing orchestral music however they choose.
 An unbelievably high-tech and high concept Prom, specially commissioned music and video design took us on a true underwater adventure.

 CBeebies star presenters Andy, Chantelle, Jen, Maddie, Nigel, and Rory joined us live on the Royal Albert Hall stage, which had been transformed into a brightly-coloured submarine, complete with a periscope and video-screen portholes.
 Each presenter took their own solo adventure to discover marine life: dolphins, penguins, seahorses, starfish, turtles and whales, in order to find out what sound they make.
 This culminated in a sing-a-long of the “Ocean Adventure Song”, with actions and animal noises.